ayush-kumar-1/thesis/README.md

 This does not mean that SNAP and other food assistance programs are totally ineffective.
 SNAP has been shown to have other benefits, including reducing food insecurity and hunger (Andreyeva, Tripp, and Schwartz 2015).
-This paper\'s findings are in line with previous findings, which concluded that SNAP does increase nutrient consumption, but the overall impact of SNAP on diet quality remains inconclusive (Devaney and Moffitt 1991; Gregory et al. 2013).
+This paper's findings are in line with previous findings, which concluded that SNAP does increase nutrient consumption, but the overall impact of SNAP on diet quality remains inconclusive (Devaney and Moffitt 1991; Gregory et al. 2013).